Deep Sentinel Home Security System

 How Does Deep Sentinel Compare to Its Competitors?

-While cameras from Arlo and Nest Secure offer AI, with person detecting and facial recognition, Deep Sentinel’s AI is more advanced and can differentiate between threatening and non-threatening behaviors, which you can read about below.
-Plus, all Deep Sentinel systems come with monitoring, while it’s optional with Arlo and Nest.
+While cameras from Arlo and Nest offer AI, with person detecting and facial recognition, Deep Sentinel’s AI is more advanced and can differentiate between threatening and non-threatening behaviors, which you can read about below.
+Plus, all Deep Sentinel systems come with monitoring, while it’s optional with Arlo and no longer available from Nest, as their system, Nest Secure, has been discontinued.
 If you want to self-monitor and avoid monthly fees, these might be better options for you.

 |30 Seconds||60 Seconds||Not Covered|

-On the security system front, Deep Sentinel’s monthly fees are pricier than ADT, Frontpoint, and Vivint, which range from about $40 to $60 a month, but again, Deep Sentinel’s cameras are much superior in terms of AI.
+On the security system front, Deep Sentinel’s monthly fees are pricier than packages from Vivint, ADT’s alarm kits, and Frontpoint’s monitoring plans, which range from about $40 to $60 a month, but again, Deep Sentinel’s cameras are far superior in terms of AI.
 However, while Deep Sentinel can address the crime and contact the authorities sooner than these alarm brands, ADT, Frontpoint, and Vivint offer entry, motion, and glass break sensors while Deep Sentinel doesn’t (yet).

 Deep Sentinel is a great option for someone who is interested in crime prevention and someone who doesn’t mind the price tag that goes along with it.
 We enjoyed the system’s high-quality, 1080p HD cameras with wide fields of view and infrared night vision, its use of artificial intelligence, the availability of real people to watch over our home and to de-escalate situations when needed, and its user-friendly mobile app.
 We look forward to seeing when (and if) the company adds smart home integrations and sensors later down the line.
 All in all, we think that Deep Sentinel can possibly make the difference between being a part of the statistics or stopping a crime before it has the chance to happen but again, you pay for what you get.